-The present application is directed to isolated gate drive circuits which are employed to control the operation of semiconductor switches.
-Isolation is frequently desirable when controlling semiconductor switches.
-Examples of situations where isolation is desirable include when voltages being switched by a semiconductor switch are relatively high compared to those employed in the control circuit controlling the operation of the semiconductor switch or when a "floating" semiconductor switch is used or if drive is to be effected across an isolation boundary.
+The present application is directed to isolated gate drive circuits which are employed to control the operation of 15 semiconductor switches.
+Isolation is frequently desirable 15 when controlling semiconductor switches.
+Examples of situations where isolation is desirable include when voltages being switched by a semiconductor switch are relatively high compared to those employed in the control circuit 20 controlling the operation of the semiconductor switch or when a "floating" semiconductor switch is used or if drive is to be effected across an isolation boundary.

-A common approach to driving the gate of a semiconductor switch, such as a MOSFET, employs a drive transformer in which a drive signal is generated and applied to the primary side winding of the drive transformer.
+A common approach to driving the gate of a semiconductor switch, such as a MOSFET, employs a drive trans- 25 former in which a drive signal is generated and applied to the primary side winding of the drive transformer.
 The output from a secondary winding of the drive transformer is used to provide a turn-on voltage to the gate of the semiconductor switch.
-In this configuration, the width of the drive signal T{drive} substantially determines the ON time T{ON} of the semiconductor switch, i.e. the semiconductor switched is caused to be turned on at the start of T{drive} and once the T{drive} finishes the semiconductor switch starts to turns off.

-A disadvantage of this approach is that a relatively large transformer is required.
+In this configuration, the width of the drive signal 30 T{drive} substantially determines the ON time T{ON} of the semiconductor switch, i.e. the semiconductor switched is caused to be turned on at the start of T{drive} and once the T{drive} finishes the semiconductor switch starts to turns off.
+A disadvantage of this approach is that a relatively large 35 transformer is required.
+Additionally, the transformer requires equal and opposite volt seconds for both applying the ON pulse and resetting the transformer.
+Indeed the need to ensure this reset condition can complicate designs.
+A further problem is that the use of a capacitor is generally 40 required on both the primary and secondary sides.
+It will be appreciated that including such capacitors in a design generally precludes the design from implementation in silicon.
+It also has adverse consequences for the dynamic behaviour of the circuit under start-up and other conditions requiring 45 rapid change of duty cycles, given that such capacitors typically need to charge to a mean voltage level depending on duty cycle.

-A less common approach and one which is employed generally in the present application is to employ a drive circuit in which a first pulse is provided to turn on the semiconductor switch through a first transformer (turn-on transformer).
-In contrast to the previous approach, the duration of the pulse does not dictate the ON time of the semiconductor switch.
-A separate pulse is employed through a second transformer (turn-off transformer) to cause a reset circuit to turn off the semiconductor switch.
+A less common approach and the one which is employed generally in the present application is to employ a drive 50 circuit in which a first pulse is provided to turn on the semiconductor switch through a first transformer (turn-on transformer).
+In contrast to the previously described approach, the duration of the pulse does not dictate the ON time of the semiconductor switch.
+A separate pulse is 55 employed through a second transformer (turn-off transformer) to cause a reset circuit to turn off the semiconductor switch.
 As a result, the ON time of the semiconductor switch is dictated by the delay between the first and second pulses.
-An exemplary arrangement for such an isolated gate drive circuit is shown in Figure 1 for the operation of a switch 2 for switchably connecting a first node (A) to a second node (B).
+An exemplary arrangement for such an isolated gate drive 60 circuit is shown in FIG. 1 for the operation of a switch 2 for switchably connecting a first node (A) to a second node (B).